Exclusive Access: Houston Came out For “Trae Day” Event Despite Radio One Ban

 Trae claims that 97.9—the only hip-hop station in Houston—stopped playing his music after an on-air interview in which Inyangumia accused him of causing violence at a recent public festival.
 In addition to the ban, he accuses the station of interfering with other personal business dealings.
 For instance, Trae alleges that Kracker Nuttz, one of the station’s most popular DJs and a 12-year vet of the company, was reportedly fired for accidentally playing a song by Chamillionaire, which featured a verse by Trae.

-“I would not have filed a lawsuit, but when other people started being hurt by this ban, I knew I had to stand up,” Trae said.
+“I would not have filetra_fansd a lawsuit, but when other people started being hurt by this ban, I knew I had to stand up,” Trae said.
 “I just could not let any more people suffer and be punished by the radio station over this ridiculous vendetta.”

 Trae is suing for general damages to his reputation, character, and standing in the community, as well as mental suffering, loss of professional opportunities, performance revenue, record royalties and other damages.